Gurbaksh Chahal: Honors and philanthropy

 In 2010, Bloomberg Businessweek named Chahal among the 15 best young entrepreneurs of the year.

-In the same year, Chahal's alma mater Evergreen Valley College awarded him an honorary degree in Business Administration, and Pace University conferred the Leaders in Management Award and a Honorary Doctorate in Commercial Sciences; he had earlier established an endowed entrepreneurial scholarship program at the university.
+In the same year, Chahal's alma mater Evergreen Valley College awarded him an honorary degree in Business Administration, and Pace University conferred the Leaders in Management Award and an Honorary Doctorate in Commercial Sciences; he had earlier established an endowed entrepreneurial scholarship program at the university.

 Business Insider included him in their "30 under 30 to watch" list in 2011.
 In 2012, Complex magazine named him in a list of the 25 richest entrepreneurs under the age of 30.
 In the same year, he received the Light of India Amrapali Young Achievers award.
 In 2013, he was named as one of the Ernst and Young entrepreneurs of the year and was awarded the Technology Entrepreneur of the Decade at Anokhi's Prestige Awards 2013.

 The following year, Complex noted him among the top 10 technology entrepreneurs of the year.
 He was recognized as an "Entrepreneur Extraordinaire" in January 2014 by Darpan Magazine.
 In 2019, Delhi Sikh Gurdwara Management Committee honored him for contributions made to the field of entrepreneurship.

 In 2012, after the Wisconsin Sikh temple shooting, he committed US$1 million to found BeProud (since renamed to Chahal Foundation), a charitable foundation that supports the families of hate crime victims and combats child trafficking in India.
 It had liaised with the Church of Jesus Christ of Latter-day Saints to provide employment scopes for rural women in Maharashtra, India.

 In 2020, Chahal donated face masks, test kits, personal protective equipment and ventilators to hospitals across several countries (including Hong Kong and India) during the Coronavirus pandemic, and extended procurement networks to help governments in mitigating the supply-chain chaos.